 In early March, Silicon Valley Bank and Signature Bank, two of America’s mid-sized banks, collapsed — some of the biggest failures of financial institutions since the Great Recession.
+Those collapses were then followed by First Republic Bank, which was seized by regulators and sold to JPMorgan Chase on May 1 before U.S. markets opened.

 The government has since stepped up to make depositors whole and prevent a potential ‘contagion’ of anxiety in the banking sector.
 The story has been moving quickly and plenty of Americans who lived through 2008 are instinctively comparing the current upheaval to the last time multiple bank collapses were making headlines.